 - 6. Personal skills

-Throughout your entry, judges will be assessing the following skills: understanding and application of scientific/engineering method, clear and concise communication, enthusiasm and passion, evidence of innovation and creativity, problem solving, teamwork and leadership or independence and self-motivation.
+Throughout your entry, judges will be considering: understanding and application of scientific/engineering method, how you communicate your project, evidence of innovation and creativity, problem solving, teamwork and leadership or independence and self-motivation.

 Advice on entry formats